Previous dayFebruary 3, 2026Next day

 13.9 km---AutoUSGS →

-On February 3, 2026 at 19:49 UTC, a magnitude 2.0 earthquake struck 32 km SSE of Goodsprings, Nevada.
-The event originated approximately 13.9 km below the surface, classifying it as shallow crustal.
+On February 3, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 32 km SSE of Goodsprings, Nevada at 19:49 UTC.
+At a depth of 13.9 km, the event was shallow crustal.
 The epicenter is at 35.556°, -115.325°.
 The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-03